 - Brown Sugar Cream Cheese Apple Crescents – These can be served as an appetizer, dessert, or midday snack.
 No judgment here.
 Just fair warning that it’s basically impossible to eat just one.

-My favorite thing to make with the finished apple butter is Apple Butter Swirled Pancakes.
-I hope you’ll give them a try!
-The apple butter is also amazing on pork chops.
 I know, sounds a little weird, but try it and tell me what you think I bet you’ll be pleasantly surprised!

 Apple butter making tools